kmikl/open-zt703/Documentation/Serial communication.md

 The firmware support remote control and monitoring over a USB-CDC connection

-Data sent from the meter to the PC:</br>
+Data sent from the meter to the PC in DMM mode:</br>
 (Measured value) (Unit) (2nd.
 Value) (Mode) (Logging) </br>
 Example: 205.23mVAC 51.94 Hz A L